ashwini-kr-sharma/chipatac2020/README.md

-# chipatac2020
-Workshop ChIP-seq/ATAC-seq data analysis 2020
+# Bioinformatics analysis of ChIP-seq and ATAC-seq data
+### Frankfurt, December 2020

+## Program

+This is the schedule of the workshop